TULiberalArts/Creative-Writing/pages/home.md

 Hone your craft by studying in a world-class city for the arts: Philadelphia.
 Become a part of a close-knit cohort within a thriving urban setting.

-Want to learn more?
-[Contact us](http://www.cla.temple.edu/english/creativewriting/contact-us/) to request more information about our program.

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html
     title=" "